| Safe Haskell | None |

 The order of the decorators in the sequence is the order in which they modify the underlying bean.
 First decorator wraps first, last decorator wraps last.

-newtype Foo = Foo { sayFoo :: IO () } makeFoo :: Foo makeFoo = Foo { sayFoo = putStrLn "foo" } makeFooDeco1 :: Foo -> Foo makeFooDeco1 Foo { sayFoo } = Foo { sayFoo = putStrLn "deco1 enter" >> sayFoo >> putStrLn "deco1 exit" } makeFooDeco2 :: Foo -> IO Foo makeFooDeco2 Foo { sayFoo } = putStrLn "deco2 init" >> pure Foo { sayFoo = putStrLn "deco2 enter" >> sayFoo >> putStrLn "deco2 exit" } :}
+>>>:{newtype Foo = Foo { sayFoo :: IO () } makeFoo :: Foo makeFoo = Foo { sayFoo = putStrLn "foo" } makeFooDeco1 :: Foo -> Foo makeFooDeco1 Foo { sayFoo } = Foo { sayFoo = putStrLn "deco1 enter" >> sayFoo >> putStrLn "deco1 exit" } makeFooDeco2 :: Foo -> IO Foo makeFooDeco2 Foo { sayFoo } = putStrLn "deco2 init" >> pure Foo { sayFoo = putStrLn "deco2 enter" >> sayFoo >> putStrLn "deco2 exit" } :}

-do let cauldron :: Cauldron IO cauldron = [ recipe @Foo $ Recipe { bean = val $ wire makeFoo, decos = [ val $ wire makeFooDeco1, eff $ wire makeFooDeco2 ] } ] action <- either throwIO pure $ cook forbidDepCycles cauldron beans <- action let Just Foo {sayFoo} = taste beans sayFoo :} deco2 init deco2 enter deco1 enter foo deco1 exit deco2 exit
+>>>:{do let cauldron :: Cauldron IO cauldron = [ recipe @Foo $ Recipe { bean = val $ wire makeFoo, decos = [ val $ wire makeFooDeco1, eff $ wire makeFooDeco2 ] } ] action <- either throwIO pure $ cook forbidDepCycles cauldron beans <- action let Just Foo {sayFoo} = taste beans sayFoo :} deco2 init deco2 enter deco1 enter foo deco1 exit deco2 exit

-Hiding a Recipe'
+Hiding a Recipe's bean type

 data SomeRecipe (m :: Type -> Type) Source #